ludwig-ai/ludwig-docs/docs/getting_started/hyperopt.md

-Ludwig supports hyperparameter optimization using the hyperopt module.
+After training our first model and using it to predict new data with reasonable accuracy, how can we make the model better?

-Let's update our config file in order to utilize hyperopt:
+Ludwig can perform hyperparameter optimization by simply adding `hyperopt` to the Ludwig config.

 ```yaml title="rotten_tomatoes.yaml"
 input_features: